How to sterilise bottles when travelling

 Can I use the water abroad to sterilise bottles?

 Always check to see if drinking the local water is recommended first.
-If it is allowed, then be sure to boil it first and don't use previously boiled water.
+If it’s allowed, then be sure to boil it first but don't use previously boiled water.

 After sterilisation, bottles will stay sterile for 24 hours when stored properly.
 Remember to put the teats and lids on the bottle straightaway, and wash and dry your hands before handling sterilised equipment.